OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # For a Contributor

-# 1. Fork a repo that has issues labeled SpringCleaining'
+# 1. Fork a repo that has issues labeled SpringCleaning'

 * then follow the normal GithubFlow: Fork, Clone, Push, Create a Pull Request to master of the original repo.